 - Impacted Wisdom Tooth: An impacted wisdom tooth can cause an infection inside the jawbone that can sometimes become a dental emergency.
 It may end up causing irritation, swelling, and a condition called trismus (difficulty opening your mouth).

 - Gum Disease: Wisdom teeth that are partially erupted can end up causing a condition called pericoronitis.
 Although, not an infection, it leads to severe swelling and inflammation of the surrounding gum tissue overlying the wisdom tooth, and can be the cause of severe pain.

 - Wisdom Tooth Cyst: Sometimes, a large cyst can form around an impacted wisdom tooth causing severe jaw pain in the area.
 If this happens to be the case, removal of the wisdom tooth may need to be immediate.

-What Are Some Remedies To Wisdom Tooth Pain?
+What Are Some Remedies For Wisdom Tooth Pain?

-Here are some cures to wisdom tooth pain:
+Here are some home remedies to help alleviate wisdom tooth pain:

 - Ice Pack: Cold compresses normally help alleviate some of the pain and swelling in the area.
 Although it will not eliminate the pain completely, it will help control your pain until your wisdom tooth is removed.

 - Medications: Aleve, Ibuprofen, and Tylenol are all over-the-counter medications that can help with your wisdom tooth pain until your can see your doctor.

 - Benzocaine: Sold as an over-the-counter gel, this topical anesthetic allows for temporary relief of wisdom tooth pain.
 Of course, only wisdom tooth removal can cure your ailment, but this magical gel can help soothe the area until you can see your clinician.